GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teenage drivers pay the highest auto insurance rates, as much as $388 per month if full coverage is included
+- Drivers under the age of 20 have the highest car insurance rates, costing as high as $388 per month if full coverage is included

 Rate Tables and Charts